cadet/CADET-Core/doc/modelling/binding/freundlich_ldf.rst

 	\end{aligned}

 This approximation can be used for any pore phase concentration :math:`c_p < \varepsilon` given :math:`n>1`.
-For the case, when :math:`n \le 1` no special treatment near the origin is required.
 For more information on model parameters required to define in CADET file format, see :ref:`freundlich_ldf_config`.